nft-fun/generate-bitbirds/README.md

 # Dependencies
 The dependenices were all installed with the terminal/command line.
 There is documentation abound about terminal generally, and these tools specifically, but unfortunately I did not save copies of the web pages I used.
 From memory the things I needed to setup were:

-Python 3 (default on my mac was python 2.7)
+-Python 3 (default on my mac was python 2.7)

-PIP - a command-line installation mechanism for python assets.
+-PIP - a command-line installation mechanism for python assets.

 IIRC I needed to use some special command with python 3 to use pip as an installation mechanism for the items below- perhaps `pip3 install ...` rather than `pip install ...`?

-Pillow - python library to generate images - installed via terminal/command-line with PIP
+-Pillow - python library to generate images - installed via terminal/command-line with PIP

-NumPy - python library to work with arrays - installed via terminal/command-line with PIP
+-NumPy - python library to work with arrays - installed via terminal/command-line with PIP

-I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.
+-I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.

 If you encounter specific setup items I haven't mentioned here let me know, and I'll add them.